 Those who have read “Maddening Theology” for a while know that I am a “Jesus-Centered” guy.
-I have written about it several times which you can read here (multiple article links, Jesus centered 2, The Blessing of Christ-centered theology, Gospel centered 1, and Gospel centered resources).
-In fact, I had inscripted on the spine of my Bible “Jesus in all of Scripture.”
+I have written about it several times which you can read here: Jesus-Centered Part III, The Blessing of Christ-Centered Theology, Gospel-Centered Part I, and Gospel-Centered Resources.
+In fact, I had scripted on the spine of my Bible “Jesus in all of Scripture.”
 That being said, Ty Woznek, a friend of mine, has wise words to make we are Scripturally balanced when he talks about making sure we don’t lose sight of God the Father in the midst of our Christ-Centered theology.
 Below is his guest blog on the subject.

 “How does Jesus pointing people to God the Father line up with the emphasis on Jesus in preaching?”
 I asked during a conference.
 “It seems with our emphasis on Jesus in the Scriptures we are forgetting God the Father, who Jesus pointed to, submitted to, and sacrificed himself so we can have a relationship with.

 Our tires were months old, but no longer good.
 We needed an alignment.
 At that time in our marriage, we drove over 175,000 miles in three years.
 That means we needed 5 alignments a year.
 Oops.
 With the laser focus on the centrality of the Gospel or Christ we have done something similar with the church.
 We are in need of fresh tires because of over emphasis.
 At this point the “yeah…but…” is starting to rise.
 While the Gospel is the main thing, it’s not the only thing.
 While it is most important “I delivered to you as of first importance…” It is not the only thing that Paul, Jesus, and the Bible spoke on.
 So why do we need an alignment?

 IS JESUS OR GOD THE FATHER THE MAIN THING?